SynapseMedia/nucleus/README.md

 ### Harvesting

-""The *harvest* process consists of a set of instructions, expressed as a Python class.
+"The *harvest* process consists of a set of instructions, expressed as a Python class.
 The toolkit will execute the instructions expressed in those classes to obtain content that then populates the metadata schema." - @aphelionz

 Harvest resolvers implement the logic necessary for fetch, preprocessing, cleaning and schematization of data from any available resource.
 Based on the following class abstraction we can see the methods required for the development of a resolver: